umbraco/UmbracoDocs/Umbraco-StarterKit/index.md

 ### [Widgets](Uno-pedia/Widgets)

-Widgets are the *building blocks* of Umbraco Starterkit.
+Widgets are the *building blocks* of Umbraco Uno.
 In this section you can learn more about each of the widgets, to learn how they can be used.

 ## [Frequently asked questions](https://umbraco.com/products/umbraco-uno/faq-umbraco-uno/)